Richardaeld/google_translate_game/README.md

 1. The game never needs to be reloaded to function properly.

 #### Assumption(s):
+1. Tester realizes that this is the **most** critical testing group because all these parts interact directly in the code and cannot be sensically tested independently.
 1. Tester will ***not*** reload browser between play throughs.
 1. Tester knows the correct content of game's header and when it should be visible.